 Once you have determined which vendor you would like to use, it’s time to award the contract.
 The first thing to do when speaking with your vendor is to make sure you have clearly detailed your expectations.
 For example, mandating that the vendor follow the organization’s internal best practices for running the project or conducting business.
 An orientation time can help with this.
 Vendor orientation is important in immediately building the connection on how the vendor/customer relationship should function.
 It allows you to give all expectations beyond what is designated in the contract.

-Before the vendor gets started on the project, create a statement of work.
+Before the vendor starts the project, create a statement of work.
 Both the internal and external project managers should have a current project plan.
 This will allow for better monitoring and control.
 It also helps each manager to assist in moving the project forward.
 Benchmarks can be used to compare the present project to established standards.
 They are normally set as part of the monitoring process; however, if they have not been set, benchmarks must be discussed so all parties are monitoring the same things.

 Monitoring the performance of your vendor verifies the results and status of the project.
 So what do you do if performance is not measuring up to where it should?
 Follow the backup plan which should have been created during the planning process.
-Specifically detail what needs to be changed or adjusted.
+Specifically, detail what needs to be changed or adjusted.
 Give details and timing of performance changes.
 If you are worried about the performance of the project, conduct regular audits.

-Every organization has a right to audit their project, performance, and efficiency levels.
+Every organization has a right to audit its project, performance, and efficiency levels.
 Auditing should be planned for on the front end of the project with details of how and when it should take place.
 It should be as unbiased as possible with a limited amount of disruption.
 Each project will have specific points of interest for audits, such as costs, quality, and transfer of knowledge.
 As you’re conducting your audit, you may find that the project is going to be delayed.
 There are three types of delays: Excusable, Non-excusable, and Buyer Imposed.
 Excusable delays are those which are not considered to be the fault of the vendor.
 For example, severe weather, strikes, fires, floods, and terrorism are all out of the hands of the vendor.
 Non-excusable delays are those which are considered to be due to vendor failure or negligence.
 They are looked at as being under the control and power of the vendor.
 Bad planning and procrastination are such delays.
-Finally, buyer imposed delays take place when the buyer extends the project.
-Penalties and cost might still be associated to both sides, but the delay has been driven by the buyer and not the vendor.
+Finally, buyer-imposed delays take place when the buyer extends the project.
+Penalties and costs might still be associated with both sides, but the delay has been driven by the buyer and not the vendor.

 Contract closeout can only take place after both the vendor and the buyer have fulfilled the contract.
 The contract is not able to be closed if it includes disputes or litigation or if it is being evaluated for some type of ethical abuse.